foomo/gocontentful/docs/client/entries.md

 While these seem to defeat the purpose of the idiomatic API, they are useful in cases where you need to pass-through entries from Contentful to any recipient without type switching.
 Each generic entry carries a reference to the Gocontentful client it was used to retrieve it, so that other operations can benefit from it.
 For example, get the corresponding idiomatic entry only when needed for processing.

 Gocontentful supports retrieving either all generic entries in the cache or single generic entries by ID.
-It also provides methods to get a localized field's value as a string or a float64.
+It also provides methods to get a localized field's value as a string or a float64, set a field's value and upsert the generic entry.
 Take a look at [the API reference](../api-reference.md) for the method signatures.